6 February 2020

 Send fish to an EU border inspection post

-You will need to send all consignments of fish and fishery products through an EU border inspection post (BIP) if the fish was both:
+You will need to send all consignments of fish and fishery products through an EU border control post (BCP) if the fish was both:

 - caught by a UK flagged vessel

 - landed in the UK before being transported to the EU

 Your EU importer must notify the BCP in advance of your arrival.
 Notification periods vary.
 Check with the BCP for more information.